njncalub/diksiyonaryo-ph/README.rst

 This project uses Python 3.
 We recommend using `pyenv <https://github.com/pyenv/pyenv>`_ to switch between different versions of Python in your machine.

-This project uses a Pipfile to install and lock dependencies.
+Pipfile is used for installing and locking the dependencies.
 Check the `pipenv <https://github.com/pypa/pipenv>`_ page for instructions on how to install pipenv on your machine.

+Finally, for the database, you need to install `MongoDB <https://www.mongodb.com/>`_.

 Initial Setup
 -------------